38th Annual Spring Sizzler

-For the second time in his career, Ted Christopher won back to back CARQUEST Tech-Net Spring Sizzler events and in the process eclipsed Mike Stefanik for the most career Spring Sizzler victories with five.
+For the second time in his career, Ted Christopher won back to back Spring Sizzler events and in the process eclipsed Mike Stefanik for the most career Spring Sizzler victories with five.

-Christopher, the dominant car for the first half of Sunday’s 200-lap NASCAR Whelen Modified Tour race, survived a cut tire and an accident in the second 100 to earn his second trip in a row to Victory Lane in the Tech-Net Spring Sizzler presented by CARQUEST at Stafford Motor Speedway.
+Christopher, the dominant car for the first half of Sunday’s 200-lap NASCAR Whelen Modified Tour race, survived a cut tire and an accident in the second 100 to earn his second trip in a row to Victory Lane in the Spring Sizzler at Stafford Motor Speedway.

 The Coors Light Pole Award winner on Saturday, Christopher led 82 of the first 100 laps and appeared early to be the dominant car.
 While under caution, Christopher had to come to pit road on Lap 121 with a cut tire and surrendered the lead to Mike Stefanik.
 After rejoining the field, seven laps later he was skidding through the grass on the backstretch after getting caught up in an accident and victory seemed unlikely.